alexhunsley/swift-testing-wildcards/README.md

 * `Result` (only if its success and failure types are both `.wild` compatible).
 You must use the provided `MutableResult` in your prototype struct and  then access the real `Result` via its `.result` property
 * `Optional` (only if its wrapped type is `.wild` compatible; its variants consist of the nil value plus all possible values of the wrapped type)

-## Can I get all the variants passed into my test method at the same time?
+## Can I get all the variants passed into my test method as a list?

 Yes, by using `.variantsList` instead of `.variants`, and receiving an array parameter to your func, like so: